Ida Rhodes: Career

+In 1953, Rhodes wrote for the Mathematical Tables and Other Aids to Computation, Vol. 7, No. 42 (Apr., 1953).
+She provided a summary of an article from a prior issue and provided feedback on what readers can take from the article.
+Focusing on removing the human element and error along with the advantages in time and space.
+She concluded that business can't expect savings until data random access "ha[s] been perfected."

 Though she retired in 1964, Rhodes continued to consult for the Applied Mathematics Division of the National Bureau of Standards until 1971.
 Her work became much more widely known after her retirement, as she took the occasion to travel around the globe, lecturing and maintaining international correspondence.
 In 1976, the Department of Commerce presented her with a further Certificate of Appreciation on the 25th Anniversary of UNIVAC I, and then at the 1981 Computer Conference cited her a third time as a "UNIVAC I pioneer."
 She died in 1986.

 In an unusual case of an old specialized algorithm still in use, and still credited to the original developer, in 1977 Rhodes was responsible for the "Jewish Holiday" algorithm used in calendar programs to this day.
 While at the National Bureau of Standards (now NIST), she also did original work in machine translation of natural languages.